Skip to main content

 Like all states, Maryland recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses.

-Financial powers of attorney here require both two witnesses and a notary, making Maryland one of the stricter states for these documents.
-Plan to execute yours at a bank or attorney's office where you can satisfy all requirements at once.
+Financial powers of attorney here require both 2 witnesses and a notary, making Maryland one of the stricter states for these documents.
+All requirements can be satisfied at once at a bank or attorney's office.

 Unlike states with formal independent administration statutes (such as California and Texas), Maryland doesn't offer a simplified procedure for executors to petition for reduced court oversight.
 However, executors typically have statutory authority to manage routine estate matters.
 For families looking to avoid probate court involvement entirely, a revocable living trust remains the most reliable option.